elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-plot-a-quadratic-function-on-the-coordinate-plane.md

 url: /learn/mathematics/questions/how-do-you-plot-a-quadratic-function-on-the-coordinate-plane
 score: -1.0
 related_article1:
-    id: 168404
+    id: 168410
-    title: How does a vertical reflection transform a parent function?
+    title: >-
+        What are the key transformations to identify when analyzing function graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-vertical-reflection-transform-a-parent-function
+    url: /learn/mathematics/questions/what-are-the-key-transformations-to-identify-when-analyzing-function-graphs
 related_article2:
-    id: 168404
+    id: 168418
-    title: How does a vertical reflection transform a parent function?
+    title: >-
+        How does symmetry play a role in the graphical properties of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-vertical-reflection-transform-a-parent-function
+    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
 related_article3:
-    id: 168403
+    id: 168406
-    title: What are parent functions, and can you give an example of a quadratic parent function?
+    title: >-
+        What is the role of input-output tables in evaluating function models?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-parent-functions-and-can-you-give-an-example-of-a-quadratic-parent-function
+    url: /learn/mathematics/questions/what-is-the-role-of-inputoutput-tables-in-evaluating-function-models
 related_article4:
-    id: 168407
+    id: 168410
-    title: How do you evaluate a function at a specific point using a graph?
+    title: >-
+        What are the key transformations to identify when analyzing function graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-evaluate-a-function-at-a-specific-point-using-a-graph
+    url: /learn/mathematics/questions/what-are-the-key-transformations-to-identify-when-analyzing-function-graphs
 related_article5:
-    id: 168418
+    id: 168400
-    title: How does symmetry play a role in the graphical properties of reflections?
+    title: >-
+        How can you identify opposite outputs in a table comparison for reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
+    url: /learn/mathematics/questions/how-can-you-identify-opposite-outputs-in-a-table-comparison-for-reflections
 ---

 &nbsp;